Artist/Engineer

 CNC Machine (2018)

-a compact 4-axis CNC machine Felix designed and built.
-Currently located in Japan.
+Compact 4-axis CNC machine Felix designed and built.

 Adhoc Machine (2013)